Joystream/joystream/testnets/acropolis/README.md

 - **New/Altered Functionality:**
   - Support storage tranches.
 The main difference is to stake for joining a tranche rather than the storage provider role.
     - Allow multiple keys, or allow one key to stake for multiple tranches.
   - Drop hyperdrive backend.
-Replace with file system or IPFS backend **TBD**
+Replace with IPFS backend.
     - Drop multiple repository concept, and repository IDs in URLs.
     - Replace sync protocol stack with simpler synchronization, downloading or pinning content from staked tranches.
-  - Finalize DHT for liaison/download node selection
+  - Drop bittorrent-dht and use IPFS DHT and IPNS for liason/download endpoint announcement.
 - **New Key User Stories:**
   - As a storage provider, in order to selectively provide storage, I want to stake for storage tranches.
   - As a storage provider, in order to fulfil my role, I want my storage node to synchronize content.